peter-leonov/webhooks-proxy-tunnel/README.md

 ( cd worker && npm i && npm run deploy )
 ```

-Then open the URL that the deploment gave you and follow the instructions.
+Then open the URL from the deploment output and follow the instructions.

 ## Monorepo layout

 The monorepo is:

-- the CF [worker](./worker) that does most of the work
+- the CF [worker](./worker#readme) that does most of the work
-- the [client](./client) that replays the requests
+- the [client](./client#readme) that replays the requests
-- the demo [server](./server) so you don't bother the AI to create one
+- the demo [server](./server#readme) so you don't bother the AI to create one